 Employees shall inform their immediate superior as soon as they become aware that a conflict of interest may arise.
-The superior shall consider the risk of the employee’s impartiality or ethical integrity being put in doubt by other employees or external parties.
+The superior shall consider the risk of the employee’s impartiality or ethical integrity being questioned by other employees or external parties.
 In such case, the employee in question must not participate in further consideration of the matter.

 Employees must not use their position to influence appointments so that preference is given to a candidate on the basis of other criteria than those that are of direct relevance to the position in question.

-6.9 Secondary occupation and participation in other companies and organisations
+6.9 Secondary jobs and offices and assignments for other companies and organisations

-An employee whose primary position is with the Group and who wishes to start a private business or take paid employment during their free time must ask the employer in advance.
-If the secondary job/office can be combined with fully satisfactory work performance and the position in the Group, the employee may be permitted to hold a secondary job/office.
+An employee whose primary position is with the Group and who wishes to start a private business or take paid employment during their free time must clarify this with the employer in advance.
+If the secondary job/office can be combined with fully satisfactory work performance and the position in the Group, the employee may be granted permission for this.
 Managers must be informed about political offices, which are regulated by law, and arrangements must be made to minimise any inconvenience to the Group.

-Unless express permission has been obtained from the employee’s immediate superior, employees in executive positions may not be a board member of or member with other responsibilities in a company engaged in business activity.
+Unless express written permission has been obtained from the employee’s immediate superior, an employee in an executive position may not be a board member or member with other responsibilities in a company engaged in business activity.
 Other employees may hold offices outside Gjensidige.
 If an employee is in doubt about whether such an engagement will affect their work in the Group or is in conflict with the Group’s values, they must raise the matter with their immediate superior.
 In cases where the company’s employees refer to Gjensidige in the media, the Group expects a courteous and loyal attitude.

 Insider information is precise information that an investor is likely to use as the basis for investment decisions, and that could influence the price of the Gjensidige share upwards or downwards.
 No employee may use or contribute to others using insider information about the Group or other companies as a basis for trading in securities.
 This applies to both private trading and trading on behalf of the Group.

-Private investments in securities must take place within a responsible financial framework.
+Private investments in securities must take place within a responsible financial framework, to avoid situations where the individual is exposed to strong financial pressure.
 Gjensidige’s interests shall always take precedence over employees’ personal interests, and such interests must be kept separate.

 Any doubts concerning insider information and securities trading must be raised with the CFO or Head of Investor Relations in advance of any trading.